DerekMcCauley2002/Warden-Web-Wizards-JIMS/README.md

 ### HTML View of coverage
 `coverage html`

-Then run the inde.html from htmlcov folder
+Then run the index.html from htmlcov folder

+*Personal branches were for initial testing and development before subsystems were established